ryantoddgarza/autonoME/README.md

 # autonoME

-autonoME is a Chrome extension that hides select YouTube components purposed to algorithmically suggest content, allowing you to engage with the content in a more autonomous way.
+autonoME is a Chrome extension that hides select YouTube components purposed to algorithmically suggest content; promoting more autonomous engagement.

 ## Installation